amanrai31/frontendTech/03spa/README.md

 2. Routing Without Page Refresh

 - The app uses a Router (like Angular Router or React Router).
-- When the user navigates, the URL changes but the page does not reload, router dynamically loads the required components (like DashboardComponent ProfileComponent)
+- When the user navigates, the URL changes but the page does not reload, router dynamically loads only the required components (like DashboardComponent ProfileComponent)

 3. Fetching Data Asynchronously
 - The frontend makes API requests (GET /api/dashboard)